ngeor/instarepo/README.md

 - clone all your GitHub repositories in a temporary local folder
 - process all non-archived repositories and apply automatic fixes
 - create a merge request for every repository that had changes

+By default skips forks.
+It's not possible to select archived repositories, as they are read-only.

 ```
 usage: main.py fix [-h] [--dry-run]